spamathur/SocialMedia/README.md

 Phase 2 Distribution:

 `Abhinav Padmanabhuni:`
-Worked on implenting a client-server connection, and making it thread safe.
+Worked on implementing a client-server connection, and making it thread safe.

 `Chenbo Sun:`